digiampietro/hacktivity-2019-esp32-hello-world/README.md

 void clear();
 ```

-This clear the buffer only, to clear also the displa you have to use
+This clears the buffer only, to clear also the display you have to use
 the *display* function, as in the following example:

 ```